 David has earned the respect of his clients and opponents alike for being a dedicated problem solver and determining the best course of action while obtaining the best possible result for his clients.
 Both straightforward and respectful, David provides honest advice on legal options in the context of a specific dispute.
 He has built long-term relationships of trust with his clients, balancing overall business goals with strategies for successfully litigating a particular case.

+David is currently the managing partner at Wick Phillips.
 Before joining Wick Phillips, David spent 11 years at a large, Texas-based international law firm, where he was a partner in the firm’s Fort Worth office.
 Immediately following law school, David served as a Judicial Clerk for the Honorable James T. Trimble, Jr., United States District Court Judge for the Western District of Louisiana.

-- Texas Super Lawyer, Texas Monthly (2013-2018)
+- Texas Super Lawyer, Texas Monthly (2013-2020)

 - Best Lawyers in Dallas, D Magazine (2018)

-- 360 West Magazine, Top Attorney (2017)
+- Top Attorney, 360 West Magazine (2017)

 - Lead trial counsel in bankruptcy trial in the U.S. Bankruptcy Court, District of Delaware, successfully defeated $8 million claim against the Debtor’s estate related to its facility that manufactured fire and emergency vehicles.
 American LaFrance, LLC v.
 RT Jedburg Commerce Park, LLC, No. 08-10178 (BLS), Adversary No. 10-51245, United States Bankruptcy Court, D. Del., aff’d Civ.
 No. 11-1273-RGA (U.S. District Court, D. Del.
-(2012)).
+(2012))

 - Lead trial counsel in federal fraud trial concerning the sale of fiber optic products.
 Obtained jury verdict of approximately $12.5 million.
 Kevin M. Ehringer Enterprises, Inc. v.
 McData Services Corporation, No. 3:06-CV-812-L, U.S. District Court, Northern District of Texas; rev’d at 646 F.3d 321 (2011)

 - Lead defense counsel representing oil and gas company in multiple suits arising out of wildfires that occurred in the Texas Panhandle in 2006.
 More than twelve separate cases were filed in six different counties with over 100 separate plaintiffs.
 In re Cano Petroleum Wildfire Litigation, No. 07-0593 (Tex.
 MDL 2008)